Magisk-Modules-Alt-Repo/HideNavBar/README.md

 ## Disclaimer
 - If the module itself works but an specific option doesn't work, it's likely due to ROM incompatibility (while you may report such bugs, i can't guarantee they'll be fixable)
 - GSI compabitility isn't guaranteed due to Magisk's inconsistent GSI support
-- Automatic navbar coloring doesn't work on Android 11+
+- Automatic navbar coloring doesn't work on Android 11+ (Enabling Gcam fix MAY solve the issue but it's not guaranteed)

 ## Links
 - [GitHub](https://github.com/Magisk-Modules-Repo/HideNavBar)